scripterkaran/britecore-product-development/README.md

 One of the solutions I thought included storing all the fields into one JSON field.
 Although JSON approach seems simple and easy to implement, It has concerning problems.

- - Saving Response from user :
+ - Saving Response from user
- Since we have no ID specific to a field we will be not be able to map  responses of users, properly.
+ Since we have no ID specific to a field we will not be able to map responses of users, properly.
 That said, it is still possible but will be a development overhead.
  - Updating a specific field will require a full JSON update.
  If the form is huge then a simple update will also cause memory overhead, since you would have to load the entire obj in memory.